 These robots are designed to provide a range of experiences for different ages.
 Younger students learn to code through a visual interface that weaves in music, stories, and animation.
 Middle students may use Blockly to write code through the visual interface.
 Older students can write code and build apps for iOS and Android using the API.
 Check out the compatibility of your device and don’t forget to select the Dash accessory pack from the medial collection.

-($149)can be considered the Raspberry Pi for beginners.
-This color-coded computer building kit is intended to introduce computer science to people of all ages.
+is a color-coded computer building kit is intended to introduce computer science to people of all ages.
 It includes a Raspberry Pi and very easy to follow instructions.
 If a child can read, they can build and program a computer.
 It also includes and Open Source operating system, Pong, and Minecraft.

 Evo and Bit are pocket-sized robots with infinite possibilities.
 They blend the physical and digital worlds teaching students programming.
 Both can identify lines, colors, and codes on both digital surfaces, such as an iPad, and physical surfaces, such as paper.

 The “older-sibling” to the Bee-Bot.
 The Pro-Bot is another Logo product that is programmed by the buttons on the top.
 This bot allows you to enter the distance and degrees for movement.
 The option to insert a pen makes this a great tool for Geometry and art, among other subjects.

 Raspberry Pi $36.98 value (Grades 3 and up)

 is a credit-card sized computer that plugs designed to allow people to explore computing and learn programming languages like Scratch and Python.
 The Raspberry Pi itself costs around $35, but there are many kit options also available.